Dodge: 1981–1990

-The Dodge Dynasty is related to the Chrysler New Yorker as both car lines were built on the Chrysler C platform in Belvidere, Illinois.
+The Dodge Dynasty is related to the Chrysler New Yorker, as both car lines were built on the Chrysler C platform in Belvidere, Illinois.
 Dynasty trim levels included base and LE.
 Additionally, a "Brougham" package was offered on 1992–93 LE models that added a padded "landau" vinyl roof.
-When the new front-wheel-drive Chrysler Corporation C-body cars (Dynasty and New Yorker) debuted for the 1988 model year, they were the first mass-produced cars in the world to have a fully multiplexed, fiber-optic wiring buss connecting all electronic accessories and controllers.
-The new electronically controlled four-speed automatic transmission, known as the Ultradrive or A604 (List of Chrysler transmissions), debuted in 1989, and became the sole transmission for V6 models through the 1993 final production year of the Dynasty.
+When the new front-wheel-drive C-body cars (Dynasty and New Yorker) debuted for the 1988 model year, they were the first mass-produced cars in the world to have a fully multiplexed, fiber-optic wiring buss connecting all electronic accessories and controllers.
+The new electronically controlled four-speed automatic transmission, known as the Ultradrive or A604, debuted in 1989, and became the sole transmission for V6 models through 1993, the final production year of the Dynasty.
 The vast majority of Dynasties sold to private customers had V6 engines; four-cylinder models mostly went to the fleet market.

-Through the late 1980s and 1990s, Dodge's designation as the sporty-car division was backed by a succession of high-performance and/or aggressively styled models including the:
+Through the late 1980s and 1990s, Dodge's designation as the sporty-car division was backed by a succession of high-performance and/or aggressively styled models, including the Daytona, 600, and Viper, as well as performance variants of the Lancer.